j3nsykes/creativeML2020/README.md

 ### ML5
 These examples run in the P5JS editor and explore varying ML5 functions such as classification, regression and pre-trained models.

-To view all the examples see the [ML5 Collection](https://editor.p5js.org/jen_GSA/collections/62PzgvAoj)
+To view the full list of examples see the [ML5 Collection](https://editor.p5js.org/jen_GSA/collections/62PzgvAoj)

 <strong>Key examples include:</strong>
 * [Webcam Image Classifier](https://editor.p5js.org/jen_GSA/sketches/1q_93qGx0)